RadheyaM/p1-chess-space/README.md

    - Three colourful and responsive offer cards with clear titles and descriptions, with sign-up options for the user.
-The cards respond to a hovering cursor providing satisfying feedback.
+   - The cards respond to a hovering cursor providing satisfying feedback.
+   - A design decision was made during development to move the Offer Cards from the bottom, as initially planned, to just under the Hero Image to make them more relevant and visible.
+They also create a nice space between the two large and colourful Hero and Why Chess sections.